graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 parameters can be encoded differently but their names and semantics must stay the same.

+Note: An HTTP request that encodes parameters of the same names but of the wrong type, or that omits required parameters, is not a well-formed _GraphQL-over-HTTP request_.

-Note: Specifying `null` in JSON (or equivalent values in other formats) as values for optional request parameters is equivalent to not specifying them at all.
+Note: Specifying `null` for optional request parameters is equivalent to not specifying them at all.

-Note: Each of the {variables} and {extensions} parameters, if set, must have a map as their value.
+Note: So long as it is a string, {query} does not have to parse or validate to be part of a well-formed _GraphQL-over-HTTP request_.

 ## Accept